GrimReaper3223/FileTreeGenerator/README.md

 If our example had an arbitrary file limit for generation, all folders (even empty ones) could or could not contain files.

 ## Final Considerations
-Files are not generated infinitely, but rather as long as there are directories. _not yet implemented_
+Files are not generated infinitely, but rather as long as there are directories.

-The number of files that will be generated is arbitrary, highly dependent on the probabilistic algorithm. _not yet implemented_
+The number of files that will be generated is arbitrary, highly dependent on the probabilistic algorithm.

 It would not be a good idea to generate a large number of directories, since they are generated using depth and extendability logic.

 The graph of this logic can be read by imagining 2 axes: X and Y.
 X grows from bottom to top, while Y grows from left to right.
 X can be related to depth and Y can be related to extensibility (number of directories created at a given level).

-**FILE GENERATION IS NOT YET AVAILABLE**

 Note: Please use this application carefully and responsibly and always provide the correct data, to prevent the application from breaking and stopping running [EXCEPTIONS HAVE NOT YET BEEN HANDLED]